wyatt/RescueTime-Screen/README.md

 # RescueTime-Screen
 A Flask app that queries RescueTime data and calculates daily screen time to create a screen with a running total.
 It queries RescueTime every minute.
-With dark mode :crescent_moon:!
+With dark mode 🌙!

 ## Screenshots
 Light Mode             |  Dark Mode            | Example usage